Grow an acorn in brief

 Collecting acorns

-You can collect acorns from the ground in the autumn – normally September and October depending how far north or south you are.
-You’ll often find plenty following a storm.
+Acorns can be collected from the ground in the autumn – normally September and October depending how far north or south you are.
+You’ll often find plenty following a windy day.

-Check that the acorns are healthy.
-You can do this by simply looking at them and feeling them if you don’t have many.
+Make sure your acorns are healthy.
+Do this by looking at them and feeling them.
 Any visibly damaged or with holes are unlikely to grow.
 Acorns that have fallen onto grass are less likely to have been damaged than those that fall onto hard surfaces.

 If you have quite a lot, you can put them into a bucket (or buckets) of water.
 If they float, they MAY not grow, but this isn’t foolproof!
 Many that float may still grow.